kragen/derctuo/magnesium-fuel.md

 keep the molten MgO from corroding regular yttria-stabilized zirconia.
 Like the Pidgeon process, the magnesium produced is in vapor form, and so a distillation step inherently purifies the reaction product.
-(With appropriate "fluxes" or molten-salt solvents, this same SOM process has been used to smelt iron, silicon, tantalum, and titanium.)
+(With appropriate “fluxes” or molten-salt solvents, this same SOM process has been used to smelt iron, silicon, tantalum, and titanium.)

 [7]: https://web.archive.org/web/20131113035743/http://www1.eere.energy.gov/vehiclesandfuels/pdfs/merit_review_2011/lightweight_materials/lm035_derezinski_2011_o.pdf "Solid Oxide Membrane (SOM) Electrolysis of Magnesium, Powell et al., 2011"